varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 :ref:`ref_param_vmod_path`
-        The directory (or colon separated list of directories) where Varnish will will look for modules.
+        The directory (or colon separated list of directories) where Varnish will look for modules.
 This could potentially be used to load rogue modules into Varnish.

 The CLI interface